TRibeiro94/ISEP-APROG-2018/README.md

 Language used: Java

-Each module has a statement on 'Statements' folder.
+Each module has a respective statement on 'Statements' folder, same applies to the final project.

 --------------------------------
 ##### PT (Algoritmia e Programação)